hmdo/hmdo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Warm Greetings!
-My name is Ha Manh Do and I received the  Ph.D. and M.S. degrees in Electrical Engineering from Oklahoma State University (OSU), USA, in 2018 and 2015.
+My name is Ha Manh Do and I received my Ph.D. and M.S. degrees in Electrical Engineering from Oklahoma State University (OSU), USA, in 2018 and 2015.
 I earned the B.S. degree in Electronics and Computer Engineering from Hanoi University of Science and Technology (HUST), Vietnam, in 1999.
 I’m working as a postdoctoral researcher in the Laboratory for Advanced Sensing, Computation and Control ([ASCC Lab](https://ascc.okstate.edu/)) at OSU.
 My primary areas of interests include:

 * Mobile Robotics
 * Machine Learning